sectore/fit-activities-tui/README.md

-# fit-sum-tui
+# fit-activities-tui

-TUI to summarize data of .fit files
+Activities of [`FIT` (Flexible and Interoperable Data Transfer)](https://developer.garmin.com/fit/overview/) files in your terminal.

+Works nice with Wahoo devices, tested with ELEMNT BOLT 3.